 Let's face it: Job interviews are stressful.
-Really stressful.
-If you want things to go smoothly, therefore, you've got to tame your anxiety.
+If you want things to go smoothly, you've got to tame your anxiety.
 The best way to do that?
-Prepare, says The Muse contributor Alyse Kalish.
+Prepare, author Alyse Kalish writes in an article for The Muse

 This is only normal, and you're certainly not alone in these thoughts.
 But that's why you should actually spend time the night before doing a little something called preparation!
 Because when you're prepared, there's really no reason to worry."

 Finally, you should even plan -- and maybe even pre-make -- your breakfast.
 "I don't care if you never eat breakfast -- you should before an interview for all the reasons you already know about," Kalish concludes.
-"Don't let hunger, or hanger, throw you off."More Tips:https://www.themuse.com/advice/11-things-to-do-the-night-before-an-interview-if-you-want-to-land-the-jobQuestions, Comments, Suggestions?Contact Successful Meetings Editor in Chief Vincent Alonzo with your "How To" ideas.
+"Don't let hunger, or hanger, throw you off."More Tips:https://www.themuse.com/advice/11-things-to-do-the-night-before-an-interview-if-you-want-to-land-the-jobQuestions, Comments, Suggestions?Contact Successful Meetings with your "How To" ideas.